hawkrives/gobbldygook/area-data/README.md

 *(TODO: make clearer.)* The value, in this case, is `max`, which is the name of a function to run on the values of the specified property from the list of courses which match the nested qualification.

 You may also require that the resulting courses be "distinct" courses; that is, that they are not just different offerings of the same course.
+In other words, you can require that they be different *courses*, not just different *classes*.

 ### The `filter` key